Stingers: episode guide

 Tuesday, July 27, 1999

 Stone and MacKenzie infiltrate a gang planning to rob and murder a coin dealer.
-Angie is assigned to protect the target, Thaao Adjemis, a cantankerous man who more than tests her patience.
-But as Angie perseveres, she dicovers Adjemis has had previous connections with the gang and that the robbery seems to be motivated by revenge.
-When Mac and Stone lose contact with the Unit, Rocca must second guess their movements to prevent the murder of Adjemis, and protect his own from being caught in the cross-fire.
+Angie is assigned to protect the target.
+However, she soon discovers the target has had previous connections with the gang and that the robbery seems to be motivated by revenge.
+When Mac and Stone lose contact with the Unit, Rocca must anticipate their movements to prevent a murder.
+Church begins working with the Public Prosecutor in advance of the Dino Rossi trial.

-Guest stars: John Gibson as Thaao Adjemis, Steve Jacobs as Kransky QC, Teo Gebert as Morrison, Simon Lyndon as Hickock, Eric Mueck as Rakovic, Phillippa Adgemis as Sofia Letvikis, John Ridley as Det Milano, Matt Trihey as Baxter, Jacqueline Flood as Sofia's Girlfriend, David McKenzie as Plainclothes Cop, Daniel Clarke as Plainclothes Cop, Chris Wilson as SOG, Russell Frost as SOG, Phil Edge as SOG, Mark Wickham as SOG, Michael Fitzpatrick as SOG, Peter Zoumberis as SOG, Teresa Blake as Bystander
+Guest starring: John Gibson as Thaao Adjemis, Steve Jacobs as Kransky QC, Teo Gebert as Morrison, Simon Lyndon as Hickock, Eric Mueck as Rakovic, Phillippa Adgemis as Sofia Letvikis, John Ridley as Det Milano, Matt Trihey as Baxter, Jacqueline Flood as Sofia's Girlfriend, David McKenzie as Plainclothes Cop, Daniel Clarke as Plainclothes Cop, Chris Wilson as SOG, Russell Frost as SOG, Phil Edge as SOG, Mark Wickham as SOG, Michael Fitzpatrick as SOG, Peter Zoumberis as SOG, Teresa Blake as Bystander; Stunt Performers: Russell Allan, Rick Tonna, Mark Campbell

 White Lies